-Hot yoga is open to all levels of practitioners and anyone will quickly see the benefits, but especially with hot classes, preparation is key.
-Bend and Zen has compiled a list of how to prepare for your first hot yoga experience to make sure it’s
+Hot yoga, most simply defined, is yoga taught in a heated room, typically between 98 – 105 degrees.
+Hot yoga is open to all levels of practitioners and you will quickly see both the benefits and the challenges.
+As with any new journey, preparation is key.
+Below is a list of how to prepare for your first hot yoga experience to make sure it’s

 "Your Best Yoga!" – right from the start.

 It's recommend you arrive at least 15 minutes early for you first class as you'll need to fill out a form, sign the liability waiver and familiarize yourself with the studio and locker room.

 Bend and Zen Hot Yoga has a diverse menu of classes options and while this is great news, you do need to ensure that you read the class description and know what you’re getting prior to coming.
 Class durations vary, lasting either 60, 75, or 90 minutes, so please plan accordingly.
 Visit the Yoga Class Descriptions page on our website for the details.

 Don't forget your mat, large towel to make sure you don't slip and your water bottle.
 If fall in love with hot yoga (and we know you will) it’s recommended you invest in a quality mat and Yogitoe, which we sell in the studio for your convenience.